TI-Tokyo/riak-docs-fork/content/riak/kv/2.9.0p5/using/performance/latency-reduction.md

 * Application errors are a common source of problems with siblings.
 Updating the same key over and over without passing a [causal context](../../../learn/concepts/causal-context) to Riak can cause sibling explosion.
 If this seems to be the issue, modify your application's [conflict resolution](../../../developing/usage/conflict-resolution) strategy.
-Another possibility worth exploring is using [dotted version vectors](../../../learn/concepts/causal-context/#dotted-version-vectors) \(DVVs) in place of traditional vector clocks.
+Another possibility worth exploring is using [dotted version vectors](../../../learn/concepts/causal-context/#dotted-version-vectors) /(DVVs) in place of traditional vector clocks.
 DVVs can be enabled [using bucket types](../../../developing/usage/bucket-types) by setting the `dvv_enabled` parameter to `true` for buckets that seem to be experiencing sibling explosion.

 ## Compaction and Merging